 Well, great to be on Rush.

-Because I was with you 32 years ago.
+And it's a good segue from Lori's call because I was with you 32 years ago.

 I wanted Reagan.

-I did not want Jerry Ford, but oh my God, the alternative was Jimmy.
+But oh, my God, the alternative was Jimmy.

-And uh I I have not heard you say, I hope you have, and I would like you to, that if McCain is our nominee, and I I have my favorites other than he, but if it's McCain versus Hillary or Obama, you will be pulling the lever for McCain, will you not?
+And I have not heard you say, I hope you have, and I would like you to, that if McCain is our nominee, and I have my favorites other than he, but if it's McCain versus Hillary or Obama, you will be pulling the lever for McCain, will you not?

-I don't discuss my votes.
+I don't discuss my votes on the program.

 No, no, no, no.